-There are a wide variety of books available on predictive analytics and data modeling around the web.
+There are a wide variety of resources (such as Solutions Review’s buyer’s guides and best practices) available on predictive analytics and data modeling around the web.
 Selecting the one that is right for you or your data-driven organization can be a tough, even overwhelming task.
-Solutions Review has done the research for you.
-After reviewing a multitude of books on the subject matter, we’ve carefully selected the following 10 books, based on relevance, popularity, online ratings, and their ability to add value to your business.
+Solutions Review has done the research for you, and after reviewing a multitude of books, we’ve carefully selected the following 10 books, based on relevance, popularity, online ratings, and their ability to add value to your business.

 Data modeling is typically the first step in database design and is used to create a conceptual model of how data relates to each other.
 Coupled with predictive analytics, which can help your company extract information from existing data models in order to recognize patterns and predict future trends, the two can create business insights.
 Those discoveries can lead to better profits, happier customers, faster reaction times, and more.